uiuc-arc/Pasado/README.md

 ## Validating Section 5.2 Experiments and Example

-To validate the robust sensitivity analysis of ODEs experiments from Section 5.2 of the paper, we will enter into the `Section_5_2` sub-directory.
+To validate the robust sensitivity analysis of ODEs experiments from Section 5.2 of the paper, we will enter into the `Section_5_2` subdirectory.
 This can be done by running the following command:

 > `cd ~/Desktop/artifact/Section_5_2`